SLJ01/MLRP-RF/README.md

 The model is divided into two parts: training and prediction.
 The model training integrates all possible five control chronicles.
 The offline model examples of the five models have been provided in the warehouse.
 The model prediction part (**MLRP-RF predicting.py**) will be based on the trained model.
 The offline model makes response predictions.
 <br><br><br><br>
-**Run the project directly If you encounter database access problems, please contact slj11825068@gmail.com**